pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 Field `location_labels` in PD placement rule configuration is used to isolate replicas to different zones to improve availability.
 For now, the global configuration can be used as the default `location_labels` for all placement rules defined in SQL, so it's unnecessary to specify it.

-`PLACEMENT` also supports adding TiFlash replicas for a table, as statement `ALTER TABLE table_name SET TIFLASH REPLICA count` does.
+`PLACEMENT` also supports adding TiFlash replicas for a table, as the statement `ALTER TABLE table_name SET TIFLASH REPLICA count` does.
 For example:

 ```sql
 ALTER TABLE t1